jayedrashid/Photoshop-Design-Notes/README.md

 - double click on this layer to change color
 - right click on layer >> Create Clipping Mask to fit image within the Rectangular shape

+<h2 align="center">Image Size Change</h2>

+- bring image
+- create new layer
+- go Image >> Image Size then put your desired pixels of width and height (1200 x 716)
+- click OK

+<h2 align="center">Image Area Increase</h2>

+- bring image
+- select Crop Tool then increase any side of the area
+- select Rectangular Marquee Tool to select area you want to include
+- by selecting image layer go Edit >> Fill then select Contents: Content-Aware to fill area with the color of your image

 <h2 align="center">Bring Logo</h2>

 - drag n drop a jpeg image